 You will read about and hear of numerous treatments for this problem.
 In most cases they only give temporary relief, if that, and cats continue to suffer.
 The most consistent and effective treatment for this problem is removal of the teeth.
 Unfortunately people commonly wait too long thinking medical therapy will cure the problem.

 There are several different therapies, that have been used by themselves or in combination, to treat this disease.
-The medical therapies eventually do not work well, and removal of the teeth is needed.
+The medical therapies eventually do not work well, and removal of the teeth is needed in almost every case.

 1. Laser Surgery